How to Learn Coding

 So really, what we need to do is twofold:

-2. Show problems from different fields that children can understand, which can be solved with the tools they have been given
+and the likes, aka basic programming or learning a programming language - Show problems from different fields that children can understand, which can be solved with the tools they have been given

 These two interact, and a lot of small iterations are important to understand each problem and explain the value of each tool, step-by-step.